K-12 EDUCATION

 Non-multilingual learners - 87%

-Students without disabilities graduate from high school at a higher rate than students with disabilities.
+Students without a special education designation graduate from high school at a higher rate than special education students.

-The graduation gap by student disability status is 16 points.
+The graduation gap by special education status is 16 points.

 High school graduation rate by Student Disability Status